swachchhakh/swachchhakh/README.md

 ### Hi there 👋, I'm Aftab Miraj Swachchha
-I am a Data Analyst and Software Developer based in Sydney,.
-I am also an undergrad CS student.
-Enthusiastic and self-motivated web designer who is seeking an entry level opportunity in an esteemed organization where i can utilize my skills and enhance learning in the field of work .
-Eager to assist in building the best websites for business clients and delivering unforgettable customer experience.
+I am a Data Analyst and Software Developer based in Sydney.
+I am a recent Master of Information Technology graduate with a background in Computer Science and Engineering.
+I’m passionate about building impactful software and data-driven solutions, with hands-on experience in Python, TypeScript, React Native, and SQL.
+I have developed mobile apps, designed ETL pipelines, and contributed to an agro-based eCommerce platform that connected farmers with vendors nationwide.
+I thrive in fast-paced, cross-functional teams and bring strong problem-solving, communication, and collaboration skills.
+My goal is to grow as a full-stack developer and data analyst, solving scalable, real-world challenges.

 Skills: REACT / JS / Python / AWS

 - 🔭 I’m currently working on https://fantasiafurniture.com.au/
-- 🌱 I’m currently learning Node JS
 - 📫 How to reach me: saftabmiraj@gmail.com